Planning to travel to Merida, Mexico? Here’s what you need to know before you go. Not planning to travel to Merida? Here’s why you should.

 One of the spots on the walking tour

 I always love a walking tour as an intro to a new city.
-This one, hosted by Merida’s tourism board, is a nice way to kick off your time in the city – not to mention being a nice free thing to do in Merida.
+This one, hosted by Mérida’s tourism board, is a lovely (and free) way to kick off your time here.

 Head to Palacio Canton